unclebay143/typing-game/README.md

 # Typing Game for Developers to Boost their typing speed

+- ### Built with React JS

-## 1. Trainers will be ranked real-time on the landing page
+## 1. Players will be ranked real-time on the landing page

 ![image](https://user-images.githubusercontent.com/58919619/120639485-4bf6ae80-c469-11eb-897b-ac2953277cc6.png)